Bineet-Ratna-Shakya/Hybrid_recommendation_system/README.md

      - Dense layer with ReLU activation.
    - **Output Layer:**
      - Dense layer with sigmoid activation for binary rating prediction.

-3. **Training:**
-   - Fit the model using user and movie indices along with ratings.

 4. **Recommendation Generation:**
    - Predict ratings for all movies for a given user.